Tchibo/sap-developer-roadmap/abap-developer-roadmap/RAP/Application Scenarios.md

-#Medium

 > [!todo] Provider contract
-> For the root view transactional or analytical or provider contract may be set, for read-only I would not hint at RAP because 'barely' could be misunderstood as 'valid nonetheless'.
+> - [ ] For the root view transactional or analytical or provider contract may be set, for read-only I would not hint at RAP because 'barely' could be misunderstood as 'valid nonetheless'.
+> 	- [ ] Rephrased.

 The RAP framework can be used for different scenarios and constellations:

-- **Read-only application**: This is barely a RAP case, as it only requires CDS objects and a service definition and service binding.
+- **Read-only application** do not require any RAP artifacts and are solely based on CDS objects, a service definition and service binding.
 - **Transactional applications**: In an application with CRUD operations, RAP's managed features are most helpful.
 - **UI application**: With RAP, a UI can be declared by annotations only.
 - **Web service**: When no UI is needed, RAP applications can be accessed as web service (e.g. OData V4).